verbb/formie/docs/get-started/configuration.md

 - `defaultPage` - Set the default sub-page navigated to when clicking "Formie" in the main menu.

 #### Forms
 - `defaultFormTemplate` - The handle for the default form template used for new forms.
-Formie's defaults will be used if not specified.
+Formie‘s defaults will be used if not specified.
 - `defaultEmailTemplate` - The handle for the default email template used for new forms.
 Formie's defaults will be used if not specified.
+- `enableUnloadWarning` - Whether front-end forms should trigger an "unload" warning when a form‘s content has changed and the user tries to navigate away without submitting.

+### General Fields
+- `defaultLabelPosition` - The default label position for new forms and fields.
+- `defaultInstructionsPosition` - The default instruction position for new forms and fields.

+### Fields
 - `defaultFileUploadVolume` - The asset volume to be used as the default for all new file upload fields.
 Must be in the format `folder:uid`.
 - `defaultDateDisplayType` - The display type to be used as the default for all new date fields.
 Can be `calendar`, `dropdowns`, `inputs`.
 - `defaultDateValueOption` - The default value option to be used as the default for all new date fields.
 Can be `today`, `date`.